Graphs with small diameter determined by their $D$-spectra: Introduction

 The distance matrix $D(G)=(d_{ij})_{n\times n}$ of a connected graph $G$ is the matrix indexed by the vertices of $G,$ where $d_{ij}$ denotes the distance between the vertices $v_{i}$ and $v_{j}$.
 Let $\lambda_{1}(D)\geq\lambda_{2}(D)\geq\cdots\geq\lambda_{n}(D)$ be the spectrum of $D(G)$, that is, the distance spectrum of $G.$ The polynomial $P_{D}(\lambda)=\mbox{det}(\lambda I-D(G))$ is defined as the distance characteristic polynomial of a graph $G.$ Two graphs are said to be $D$-cospectral if they have the same distance spectrum.
 A graph $G$ is said to be determined by its $D$-spectrum if there is no other non-isomorphic graph $D$-cospectral to $G$.

-Which graphs are determined by their spectrum seems to be a difficult and interesting problem in the theory of graph spectra.
-This question was proposed by Dam and Haemers in \cite{ER1}.
-In this paper, Dam and Haemers investigated the cospectrality of graphs up to order 11.
-They showed that the adjacency matrix appears to be the worst representation in terms of producing a large number of cospectral graphs.
-The Laplacian is superior in this regard and the signless Laplacian even better.
-Later, Dam et al. \cite{ER2,ER3} provided two excellent surveys on this topic.
+Which graphs are determined by their spectrum seems to be a difficult and interesting problem in spectral graph theory.
+This question was raised by G\"{u}nthard and Primas \cite{GP}.
+For surveys of this question see \cite{ER1, ER3}.
 Up to now, only a few families of graphs were shown to be determined by their spectra, most of which were restricted to the adjacency, Laplacian or signless Laplacian spectra.
 In particular, there are much fewer results on which graphs are determined by their $D$-spectra.
-In \cite{LHQ}, Lin et al. proved that the complete graph $K_{n},$ the complete bipartite graph $K_{n_{1},n_{2}}$ and the complete split graph $K_{a}\bigtriangledown K_{b}^{c}$ are determined by their $D$-spectra, and the authors also conjecture that the complete $k$-partite graph $K_{n_{1}, n_{2}, \ldots, n_{k}}$ is determined by its $D$-spectrum.
+In \cite{LHQ}, Lin et al. proved that the complete graph $K_{n},$ the complete bipartite graph $K_{n_{1},n_{2}}$ and the complete split graph $K_{a}\bigtriangledown K_{b}^{c}$ are determined by their $D$-spectra, and the authors proposed a conjecture that the complete $k$-partite graph $K_{n_{1}, n_{2}, \ldots, n_{k}}$ is determined by its $D$-spectrum.
 Recently, Jin and Zhang \cite{XDZ} have confirmed the conjecture.
+Lin, Zhai and Gong \cite{LZG} characterized all connected graphs with $\lambda_{n-1}(D(G))=-1$, and showed that these graphs are determined by their $D$-spectra.
+Moreover, in this paper, they also proved that the graphs with $\lambda_{n-2}(D(G))>-1$ are determined by their distance spectra.
+In \cite{LHQ1}, Lin showed that connected graphs with $\lambda_{n}(D(G))\geq-1-\sqrt{2}$ are determined by their distance spectra.
+Cioab\u{a} et al. \cite{CI} affirmed that the famous friendship graph $F_{n}^{k}~(k\neq16)$ is determined by its adjacency spectrum.
+Lu, Huang and Huang \cite{LL} show that all graphs with exactly two distance eigenvalues (counting multiplicity) different from -1 and -3 are determined by their $D$-spectra, and particularly, $F_{n}^{k}$ is determined by its distance spectrum.